 Speaking from experience at PortXchange, it is still challenging to convince a partner to share their data with us, and we urge the entire industry to be more open-minded about sharing their data, from a small agent to a major port authority.

-While such breaches and attacks are certainly not unique to the shipping industry, we do believe that the industry is more susceptible to them, as it tends to be slower to implement changes, and even slower to implement security measures.
+While such breaches and attacks are certainly not unique to the shipping industry, we do believe that the industry is more susceptible to them, as it tends to be slower to implement changes and even slower to implement security measures.

-Lack of asset visibility, perimeter security, and weak security practices while developing data-sharing solutions such as APIs, are all recurring themes in these breaches.
+Lack of asset visibility, perimeter security, and weak security practices while developing data-sharing solutions, such as APIs, are all recurring themes in these breaches.

-It is crucial to make sure that the endpoints that expose data are cataloged, and have restricted access only to the relevant parties using modern means of authentication and authorization.
+It is crucial to make sure that the endpoints that expose data are cataloged and have restricted access only to the relevant parties using modern means of authentication and authorization.
 This should be easily manageable and not as time-consuming as it sounds, with identity providers such Auth0 and built-in security controls of cloud giants such as AWS and Azure being a click away.

-How PortXchange ensures secure information exchange?
+How does PortXchange ensure secure information exchange?

 Since we know all about the struggle of bringing our partners to share their data with us, we have developed an in-house data authorization system to ensure the confidentiality and overall security of what is being shared.